Skip to content

 Once a sequence has been red flagged, Crew Schedule may remove the red flag designation and its corresponding premium at any time prior to sequence award or assignment, up until 2300 HBT two days prior to the departure of the sequence.
 Once TOC Index 10-24 the TTS daily processing occurs on any day, the Company may not change the red flag designation until the TTS awards are complete for that day.

 Red-flagged sequences are individual trips, flagged by Crew Scheduling that are paid at 150% and credited at 100% (Section 10.H).
 You’ll use TTS/UBL (Trip Trade System/Unsuccessful Bidders List) to bid for red-flagged sequences.
 They’ll be displayed in pink when viewed in Crew Portal.
-Beginning with August sequences, Once a trip is red flagged, the trip retains the 150% premium – even when pay protections come into play.
+Once a trip is red flagged, the trip retains the 150% premium – even when pay protections come into play.

 Example